 How to Watch the Choir with Closed Captioning

 This could be a game-changer!
-Did you know Music and the Spoken Word is available with closed captioning?
-While watching and listening to the Mormon Tabernacle Choir and Orchestra at Temple Square is an amazing experience alone, closed captioning can enhance it in different ways.
+Did you know Music & the Spoken Word is available with closed captioning?
+While watching and listening to The Tabernacle Choir and Orchestra at Temple Square is an amazing experience alone, closed captioning can enhance it in different ways.

 How can closed captioning help me?

 While the technology of closed captioning started in the 1970s, it has become more widely available on most televisions over the years and is no longer a novelty.

 For the hearing impaired it is the best way to enjoy a musical portion of a program.
 For those who are hard of hearing or those who just want to understand the lyrics or messages better, the subtitles are an amazing way to complement the experience.